bt-koch/energy-monitor/README.md

 Building an Open Government Data visualization for data about the energy consumption of Canton Basel-Stadt.

-The app is hosted on the open data show room of the University of Bern: [Energie-Monitor Basel-Stadt](https://energie-monitor-basel-stadt.opendata.iwi.unibe.ch/#)
+The app is hosted on the open data show room of the University of Bern: <a href="https://energie-monitor-basel-stadt.opendata.iwi.unibe.ch/#" target="_blank">Energie-Monitor Basel-Stadt</a>

 ## Preview